RevealBi/Documentation/en/wpf/adding-data-sources/in-memory-data.md

 Now that we have created the data that will be used in our dashboards, the next step is to make that data available to the Reveal SDK.
 To do this, we need to create a new class that implements the `IRVDataProvider`.
 This interface is used specifically for in-memory data implementations within the Reveal SDK.

 Let's create a new class called `InMemoryDataProvider` and implement the `IRVDataProvider` interface.
 Notice that we also defined a constructor that accepts an `IEnumerable<Sale>`.
-This allows us to pass in our generated sales data from our previou step.
+This allows us to pass in our generated sales data from our previous step.

 ```cs
 class InMemoryDataProvider : IRVDataProvider